Who He Is

 Mailbox Money.
 In Perpetuity.

 Daniel has said it directly.
 He is not a commercial operator and he knows it.
-He understands the concept and the potential but it is not what he does.
-What he wants is a team around him that turns his IP into recurring revenue — mailbox money — while he continues practicing surgery.
+What he wants is a team around him that turns his IP into recurring revenue while he continues practicing surgery.
 He has held on to these patents because he believes in them and because the right commercial setup never materialized.
 He sees LoxaNova as that setup.

-He also has a bigger vision he raised on the pre-meeting call — a platform for surgeon entrepreneurs.
+He also has a bigger vision: a platform for surgeon entrepreneurs.
 A marketplace where surgeons who create great innovations can bring their IP, get it properly commercialized, and finally get paid what it is worth.
-He described watching colleagues get taken advantage of for decades.
-This idea has been percolating for over a decade.
+He has watched colleagues get taken advantage of for decades.
 Acknowledge it.
-It matters to him.
+It matters to him deeply.

 His Personality in the Room